katelloyd83/sound-fundamentals/modules/week-3/_posts/2013-01-01-DAW-Techniques.md

 1. Open Project Settings (This is accessed under the main File menu).
 2. Navigate to the "Media" tab
-3. Add a relative "Media" directory, this is where all added, or recorded media will be placed, relative to your project directory path.
+3. Add a relative "Media" directory, this is where all added or recorded media will be placed, relative to your project directory path.
 4. Change "On import of media to project:" to "Copy Media to Project Path".
-5. Insure that WAV, is the file type for new recordings.
+5. Insure that WAV is the file type for new recordings.
 6. Set "WAV bit depth: " to "32 bit FP"
 7. Finally, press "Save as default project settings"